oracle-quickstart/oci-jenkins/README.md

 These are Terraform modules that deploy [Jenkins](https://jenkins.io/) on [Oracle Cloud Infrastructure (OCI)](https://cloud.oracle.com/en_US/cloud-infrastructure).

 ## About
 The Jenkins Oracle Cloud Infrastructure Module provides a Terraform-based Jenkins cluster installation for Oracle Cloud Infrastructure (OCI).
 Jenkins is a distributed automation server, generally associated with Continuous Integration (CI) and Continuous Delivery (CD).
-A Jenkins cluster typically involves one or more master instance(s) coupled with one or more slave instance(s).
+A Jenkins cluster typically involves one or more master instance(s) coupled with one or more agent instance(s).

 ![Jenkins architecture](images/architecture.png)